hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 https://github.com/earlephilhower/arduino-esp8266littlefs-plugin

-It was a long shot, and needful to say, it didn't work.
+It was a long shot, and needful to say, it didn't work:

 ![image](https://user-images.githubusercontent.com/76194453/203200510-11b1601e-46dc-4db2-9c46-4478a2c84116.png)

+No worry, I can try another.

 I will return to Gemini servers at a later time (LittleFS was used in this ESP8266 Gemini Server:

 https://github.com/w84death/ESP8266GeminiServer )

-No worry, I can try another.
 Micropython is used in PICO Gopher:

 https://github.com/aittalam/PicoGopher#running-the-code